chriskrycho/v5.chriskrycho.com/site/journal/2023/Trying Out Jujutsu.md

 That’s all well and good, but even with reading the operator and function guides, I still can’t actually quite make sense out of the default output.

-- ==I have yet to figure out how to see the equivalent of `git log`’s full commit message; when I `jj log`, it prints only the summary line, and the `jj log --help` output did not give me any hints about what I am missing!==
+- ==TODO: I have yet to figure out how to see the equivalent of `git log`’s full commit message; when I `jj log`, it prints only the summary line, and the `jj log --help` output did not give me any hints about what I am missing!==

 [^mac-pro-tip]: Pro tip for Mac users: add `.DS_Store` to your `~/.gitignore_global` and live a much less annoyed life.

 ### Working on projects

+Courtesy of the `node_modules` issue described above, I was not able even to commit the very update to this item where I am writing this sentence using Jujutsu, because I could not figure out how to get it configured with [Kaleidoscope][kaleidoscope], my go-to diff and merge tool.
+I suspect this is a combination of Kaleidoscope itself, Jujutsu’s relatively limited documentation at the time of writing, and possibly a bug somewhere in the mix.
+This is a case where Jujutsu’s choice—a good one, I think?
+But we will see—to skip Git’s “index” in favor of just having better tooling for working directly with commits in the working copy and rewriting history runs smack into a bunch of tooling which does not expect to be used that way.

 ==TODO: notes as I go!==